School bands in Singapore

 School Bands in Singapore is one of the co-curricular activities (CCA) that can be found in primary schools, secondary schools, and junior colleges in Singapore.
-As an extracurricular activity, CCAs form an integral part of the students’ holistic education that are aimed at nurturing student qualities and preparing them to adapt and thrive in a rapidly changing world.
+As an extracurricular activity, They form an integral part of the students’ holistic education that are aimed at nurturing student qualities and preparing them to adapt and thrive in a rapidly changing world.
 As with other CCAs, the programmes in Singapore school bands follow the Ministry of Education (MOE)’s CCAs guiding principles of building team spirit and responsibility, being broad-based with opportunities to specialise, being responsive to inculcating national values and skills, as well as promoting social integration.

-Generally, there is no admission criteria into primary and secondary school bands, although bands in junior colleges may prefer experienced players.
+Generally, there are no admission criteria into primary and secondary school bands, although junior college bands may prefer experienced players.
 The average size of school bands is around 60 members while some bands may go up to 100 to 160 members.

 General information

 Activities programme

 School bands commonly attend ceremonial events within the school, and participate in public performances outside the school, for the purpose of providing music to supplement different occasions.
 In addition, school bands also participate in competitions at both local and international music festivals.
 As students undergo the process of rehearsing in the band, either for foot drills or music drills, the disciplined routines allow them to learn the values of discipline, teamwork, responsibility and commitment.
 As they participate in competitions, students also learn to celebrate their achievements while maintaining humility or even to accept defeat in good grace.
 These are experiences that members of the school bands gain through the programme.

 The Singapore Youth Orchestra (SYO), managed by the MOE, accepts students from school bands and recognized it officially as an extra-curricular activity for students who are members.
 Professionally trained musicians (from the Singapore Symphony Orchestra, and graduates of music conservatories) give one-on-one fully subsidized coaching for most of the student musicians.

 The musical standard that Singapore school bands have reached today can be exemplified in the recognised international competitions and events that some school bands have been invited to participate in.
 One example would be the Sydney Olympic Games Opening Ceremony held in Australia in 2000, when six school band members were selected to participate in the international band display item.